jorge07/ddd-playground/doc/index.md

 The deployment script is `etc/infrastructure/deploy.sh` and require the releaseId as argument to work.
 The deploy file is a shit write in bash, yes, but have all the steps that you have to follow (except git logic) to deploy following a common sense container based system.

+To test the pipeline:

+    $ cd etc/infrastructure/
+    $ ./deploys <release>